 Kramer’s environmental policies are based on European Union environmental directives such as WEEE / RoHS, REACH, Batteries Recycling, and Packaging Recycling.
 These directives lay down rules on the restriction of hazardous substances in electrical and electronic equipment and their proper reuse or recycle.

-WEEE and ROHS Directives provide guidelines and restrictions on the use of hazardous substances in electrical and electronic equipment (EEE) with the goal of protecting human health and the environment, including the environmentally sound recovery and disposal of waste EEE.
+WEEE, ROHS, and China RoHS Directives provide guidelines and restrictions on the use of hazardous substances in electrical and electronic equipment (EEE) with the goal of protecting human health and the environment, including the environmentally sound recovery and disposal of waste EEE.

 Under the Waste Electrical and Electronic Equipment (WEEE) directive, when customers buy new electrical and electronic equipment from Kramer, they are entitled to send new equipment back for recycling when this ultimately becomes waste.

 In certain EU countries where Kramer is represented directly by its offices, the company has taken it upon itself to supply recycling services to its customers as directed by law.